 Allouez is a tiny town located in the state of Michigan.
 With a population of 0 people and just one neighborhood, Allouez is the 662nd largest community in Michigan.
-Allouez has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Allouez has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

-Allouez is a blue-collar town, with 100.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Allouez is generally considered to be a blue-collar town.
+100.00% of the Allouez workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Allouez is a town of construction workers and builders, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Allouez who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Allouez is worth considering.